Statistics for Corpus Linguists

 Test statistics

-To facilitate the decision-making process, we proceed to gather statistical evidence from the observed data.
-Since NHST primarily revolves around \(H_0\) (and not \(H_1\)!), we need to review the evidence the data provides against or in favour \(H_0\).
+To facilitate the decision-making process, we proceed to gather statistical evidence from the observed data, that is, the sample.
+Since NHST primarily revolves around \(H_0\) (and not \(H_1\)!), we need to review the evidence the data provides against or in favour of \(H_0\).
 This is done via a test statistic \(T\) that characterises the sample at hand.
-Agresti & Kateri (2022: 163) describe test statistics as indicators of how strongly a point estimate (e.g., a mean) deviates from its expected value under \(H_0\).
+Agresti & Kateri (2022: 163) describe test statistics as indicators of how strongly a point estimate (e.g., a mean or a proportion) deviates from its expected value under \(H_0\).

 There are many possible test statistics out there:

-• For instance, if the data are discrete, the \(\chi^2\) measure is used to compute differences between observed and expected frequencies in the entire sample.
+• For instance, if the data are discrete and nominal, the \(\chi^2\) measure is used to compute differences between observed and expected frequencies in the entire sample.

-• In the case of continuos data, it is common to rely on \(t\) for quantifying differences between sample means.
+• In the case of continuous data, it is common to rely on \(t\) for quantifying differences between sample means.

 • Other possible test statistics include the correlation coefficient \(r\), \(z\)-scores, the \(F\)-statistic, and many others.